Jurajzovinec/drawing-slicer/README.md

 ## Backend ?

 Core of the backend is based on NodeJs application written in typescript.
-Backend however uses python microservices, in order to handle reading and cutting the sliced pdf file.
+Backend however uses python microservices, in order to handle reading and cutting of the pdf file.
 Also algorithmic part of slicing is done by python microservices.
-Users pdf file is handled with AWS S3 bucket storage system, whose data are cleared with every succesful download.
+Users pdf file is handled with AWS S3 bucket storage system, whose bucket data are cleared with every succesful download.

 ## Frontend ?